 What is CCTV and what does it stand for?

-CCTV Instillation has gone from being something only deployed by businesses and local authorities to being an accessible security option for homeowners.
+CCTV Installation has gone from being something only deployed by businesses and local authorities to being an accessible security option for homeowners.
 Changing technology has made CCTV more affordable and accessible to a wider range of people.
 At the same time, the capabilities of CCTV has improved, with people now able to monitor their property from a mobile device wherever they are in the world.
 From simple single-camera options to more complex monitored systems, CCTV is one of the most robust security solutions available today.
 What is CCTV?
 In this article, we’ll attempt to clear up some of the confusion around CCTV, outline what it means, why it’s important when it comes to security and the benefits it can deliver.

 What does CCTV stand for